AkosUzonyi/strace/docs/index.md

    Adds the main file responsible for the translation (pidns.c), a trie implementation, the --pidns-translation option, and a description to the manual.

 1. **Use printpid in decoders**\
-   Modifies syscall decoders, to print PIDs using the printpid function in pidns.c
+   Modifies syscall decoders, to print PIDs using the printpid function in pidns.c.

 1. **Use get_proc_pid for /proc paths**\
    Where a /proc/\<pid\> directory is accessed, adds a get_proc_pid call to translate the PID to the namespace of /proc.

 1. **Implement testing framework for pidns**\
-   Tests for this feature require to be run in a new PID namespace.

-   Adds a little framework for pidns tests (tests/pidns.c), which creates child processes in a new namespace, and helps printing the expected translation PID.
+   Adds a little framework for pidns tests (tests/pidns.c), which creates child processes in a new PID namespace, and helps printing the expected translation PID.

 1. **Add tests for PID namespace translation**\
-   Adds an extra test for each syscall where PIDs are printed.
+   Adds an extra test for each decoder modified in "Use printpid in decoders".
+These tests are run in a new PID namespace (created by the framework in the previous commit).

 ## TODO
 * Work on reviews